bscott/chef-handler-librato/README.md

 Use the chef_handler cookbook by Opscode.
 Create a recipe with the following:

-# Install the `chef-handler-growl` RubyGem during the compile phase
+# Install the `chef-handler-librato` RubyGem during the compile phase
 gem_package "chef-handler-librato" do
   action :nothing
 end.run_action(:install)